Pestano/pestano/README.md

 # Hi there 👋, it´s Adriana

 **`BIMManager / VisualProgramer`**

+👷‍♀️ Architect & BIM Manager | 🖥️ Exploring Visual Programming for AEC Automation.
+🏗️ As an Architect and BIM Manager, I bring design expertise to the realm of digital construction.
+My journey into the world of programming focuses on visual languages to automate processes in the Architecture, Engineering, and Construction (AEC) industry.
+🤖 Currently mastering Python 🐍, Dynamo for Revit 🔌, and Grasshopper 🌿 to bridge the gap between creativity and technology in the AEC sector.
+My goal is to create efficient workflows, enhance collaboration, and optimize building design through code-driven solutions.
+🔗 Let's connect and collaborate on the exciting intersection of architecture, technology, and automation!

-🔭 I’m currently working on a big project as a BIM Manager.
+<🔭 I’m currently working on a big project as a BIM Manager.
 Colaborating with Lamela Studio from Madrid.
 🌱 I’m currently learning Dynamo, Grasshopper, Rhino and Python.
 - 👯 I’m looking to collaborate on architectural projects where automatization by programming is needed, also computational design..."[EstoEsUnaPrueba]"
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
 - 📫 How to reach me: ...
 - 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: ...>